 - Establish a leadership position in commercial-scale, high quality AAV manufacturing.
 We believe that manufacturing capacity and expertise are critical to successfully treating patients using gene therapy, and we are committed to building a system with commercial capacity.
 Through our collaboration with MassBiologics, a U.S. Food and Drug Administration, or FDA, licensed manufacturer affiliated with the University of Massachusetts Medical School, we are establishing a commercial-scale current good manufacturing practice, or cGMP, compliant manufacturing capability.
-We are using the baculovirus AAV production system originally invented and developed by several members of our current production team while at the National Institutes of Health, or NIH, which we continue to improve upon.
+We believe that we will have a cGMP manufacturing capability by early 2016.
+We are using the baculovirus AAV production system, a system for manufacturing AAV vectors that uses viruses from the baculoviridae family, originally invented and developed by several members of our current production team while at the National Institutes of Health, or NIH, which we continue to improve upon.
 We believe that having oversight over our own commercial manufacturing process is critical to ensuring quality product with commercial yields. - Optimize and advance VY-AADC01 for the treatment of advanced Parkinson's disease.
 Human proof-of-concept data is being generated for VY-AADC01 in an open-label, Phase 1b dose-escalation trial being conducted by our collaborators at UCSF.
 The main goals of this trial are to optimize vector delivery and dosing, as well as to obtain further information on the safety profile of the treatment.
-More specifically, we are seeking to identify the infusion volume required to achieve effective coverage of the targeted region within the brain.
+More specifically, we are seeking to identify the infusion volume required to achieve effective coverage of the putamen, particularly the posterior putamen, the targeted region within the brain.
 Once we optimize for coverage, we expect to escalate the dose of VY-AADC01 to optimize for clinical benefit.
 Dosing of the first cohort of five patients in the ongoing Phase 1b trial has been completed and no SAEs have been observed to date.
-The first patient in the next cohort is expected to be treated in the third quarter of 2015.
-In the next cohort, we intend to increase the infusion volume to improve the coverage level achieved. - Continue to build a pipeline of gene therapy programs focused on severe CNS diseases.
+The first patient in the second cohort was treated in June 2015.
+In the second cohort, we have increased the infusion volume to improve the coverage level achieved. - Continue to build a pipeline of gene therapy programs focused on severe CNS diseases.
 Beyond our clinical-stage program for advanced Parkinson's disease, we have a deep and promising pipeline of AAV gene therapy programs in various stages of preclinical development.
-Our goal is to submit our next Investigational New Drug Application, or IND, in 2017.
+Our goal is to add at least one new pipeline program in early 2016 and submit our next Investigational New Drug Application, or IND, in 2017.
 We believe that our leadership position in AAV gene therapy for CNS diseases and our product engine provide us with the necessary capabilities to evaluate and capitalize on external opportunities.
 As such, we plan to opportunistically expand our pipeline through acquisition, in-licensing or other strategic transactions. - Maintain and maximize the value of our commercialization rights.
 Under our collaboration with Genzyme, we have retained significant commercialization rights.
-As we advance clinical development of our product candidates and programs, we expect to continue to explore value-maximizing avenues, including building our own sales and marketing infrastructure or partnering with third parties, for commercialization. - Continue to expand our intellectual property portfolio.
+As we advance clinical development of our product candidates and programs, we expect to continue to explore valuemaximizing avenues, including building our own sales and marketing infrastructure or partnering with third parties, for commercialization. - Continue to expand our intellectual property portfolio.
 We seek to have an industry leading intellectual property portfolio.
 To that end, we seek patent rights for various aspects of our programs, including vector engineering and construct design, our production process, and all features of our clinical products including compositions and methods of delivery.
 We expect to continue to expand our intellectual property portfolio by aggressively seeking patent rights for promising aspects of our product engine and product candidates.